-- They are familiar with all safety guidelines and the Emergency Action Plan - equipment under his/her control is in a safe condition.
-This includes checking all equipment prior to rowing to ensure there are no cracks or loose equipment (including the length adjustment of paddles) - Any damage or faulty equipment is reported to the Captain or President ASAP and if it is not in safe condition for use, a note is left on the craft to prevent its use. - They know traffic patterns. - They remain calm and demonstrate leadership in the event of trouble. - They have their PFD properly fastened and their craft is equipped with the proper safety equipment - They always watch for changing weather conditions and proceed to the dock or to the shoreline in the event of threatening weather (lightning, high winds, sudden change in wind or water conditions.)
+- They are familiar with all safety guidelines and the Emergency Action Plan - Equipment under his/her control is in a safe condition.
+This includes checking all equipment prior to rowing to ensure there are no cracks or loose equipment (including the length adjustment of paddles) - Any damage or faulty equipment is reported to the Captain or President ASAP and if it is not in safe condition for use, a note is left on the craft to prevent its use. - They know traffic patterns. - They remain calm and demonstrate leadership in the event of trouble. - They have their PFD properly fastened and their craft is equipped with the proper safety equipment - They are aware of the direction and area that is safer for them to be paddling. heading into the wind while departing the docks, paddling on the appropriate shoreline, being mindful of other boat traffic such as pleasure boaters and sailing camps. - They always watch for changing weather conditions and proceed to the dock or to the shoreline in the event of threatening weather (lightning, high winds, sudden change in wind or water conditions.)